kb-dk/access-digital-objects/text-corpora.md

 documents, their names must never be changed, nor must the xml:id.

 There are TEI elements that containers and those that are empty.
-When indexing we concentrate on the latter, since they are the ones that we need to search.
-There are a very important class of empty elements called milestones, and the most important one is presumably page break, at least in a digitisation project.
+When indexing we concentrate on the former, since they are the ones that we need to search.
+There are a very important class of empty elements called milestones, and the most important one is presumably page break, at least in a digitisation project (where we need to address facsimiles).

 The search system (which you cannot use just yet, see above), creates records corresponding to three levels